pradip676/OverTheWire-Bandit/README.md

-# OverTheWire Bandit Walkthroughs 🎮💻
+# OverTheWire Bandit Walkthroughs

 Hey there fellow hacker-in-training 😄

-This is my student-style, slightly chaotic, but very real journey through all **34 levels** of the *OverTheWire: Bandit* wargame.
+This is my slightly chaotic, but very real journey through all **34 levels** of the *OverTheWire: Bandit* wargame.
 From typing `ls` like a boss in level 0 to breaking out of uppercase jail in level 32, this repo has it ALL.

 ![bandit-banner](Screenshots/bandit_banner.png)